apache/incubator-devlake-website/docs/Metrics/CQDuplicatedLines.md

 ## What is this metric?

-This metric is the number of files involved in duplications.
+This metric is the number of lines involved in duplications.
 This metric is collected from SonarQube, check [this doc](https://docs.sonarqube.org/latest/user-guide/metric-definitions/#duplications) for detailed definition.

 ## Why is it important?